kevinhammond/CIPs/CIP-0123/README.md

 #### Timing Considerations

 Partitions of less than 2,160 blocks will automatically rejoin the main chain.
-With current Cardano settings, this represents a period of up to 12 hours during which automatic rollback will occur.
-If the partition exceeds 2,160 blocks, then the procedure described above will be necessary to allow nodes to rejoin the main chain.
+With current Cardano settings, this implies an outage lasting for up to approximately 24 hours could still be resolved via automatic rollback, since the worst case minority partition of ~49% stake would almost surely grow half as fast as the healthy full network.
+If a minority partition exceeds 2,160 blocks, then the procedure described above will be necessary to allow nodes to rejoin the main chain.

 ### Scenario 2: Failure to Make Blocks for an Extended Period of Time